 Phone: +1 202 458 4457

-Note: The HUB program may refer World Bank staff and spouses to a qualified domestic violence attorney to obtain legal information about their options and safety planning.
+Note: The DAPP program may refer World Bank staff and spouses to a qualified domestic violence attorney to obtain legal information about their options and safety planning.
 Attorneys from DV LEAP may provide information, but not legal advice or representation in court.
 They also may provide referrals to private attorneys or legal services programs for representation based on the individual’s legal needs and financial situation.